 The Eureka zone is located 1500 m east of the Copper Belle zone, near the west edge of an extensive, bright yellow-orange gossan zone covering over one square kilometer of clay, sericite, quartz and pyrite alteration.
 Alteration overprints several different rock units, including volcanic flows and breccias, plagioclase-porphyry intrusions, and minor sedimentary rocks.
 Alteration mineralogy suggests a shallow magmatic hydrothermal or epithermal environment of formation, with the potential to host gold-silver bearing veins and pervasive lower grade disseminated gold-silver mineralization.

 At the Eureka showing, outcrops are cut by veins infilled with fine to coarse-grained quartz, calcite, and pyrite.
 Veins have steep dips with variable orientations and form weakly sheeted to stockwork zones.
 In the Eureka zone and surrounding area about 20 holes have been drilled on various targets.
 Several long intervals of weakly elevated gold grades were returned, such as 0.46 g/t Au over 169.2 m (DH 97-1) and 0.69 g/t Au, 2.9 g/t Ag over 75.5 m (TC07-02).
-Additional drilling is required to better define the mineralized areas.

 This page contains forward-looking statements.
 Please read the Legal Notice for further information.